 There isn’t a whole heap of reliability data on the Mokka itself, but as a manufacturer, Vauxhall currently sits mid-table in Warranty Direct’s manufacturer rankings.
 The engines and some other parts have been tried and tested in other Vauxhall models, but that doesn’t apply to the Mokka’s platform.

 The Mokka is fitted with the usual array of safety features, including anti-lock braking complete with cornering brake control, electronic brake assist and electronic brakeforce distribution.
-The electronic stability program standard in the Mokka includes traction control, hill start assist and hill descent control.
+The electronic stability program standard in the Mokka includes traction control and hill start assist.
 You also get airbags for the driver and front passenger, plus side-impact and full-size curtain ’bags.